Please note this scheme is currently closed to applications

 On completion we hope you will be in a strong position to apply for a substantive post in a relevant assistant psychology role or equivalent.

-Graduated with psychology undergraduate degree (minimum 2:1) within last 18 months
+- Graduated with psychology undergraduate degree (minimum 2:1) within last 18 months of application deadline

-Due to graduate Summer 2021 with a predicted grade of at least a 2:1 (N.B. successful candidates at interview will be provisionally accepted conditionally on gaining at least a 2:1 before the start of the programme)
+- Due to graduate at the end of the summer term following the application deadline with a predicted grade of at least a 2:1 (N.B. successful candidates at interview will be provisionally accepted conditionally on gaining at least a 2:1 before the start of the programme)